Captain America: Super Soldier

-Captain America: Super Soldier is a 2011 third-person single-player video game published by Sega for Nintendo DS, PlayStation 3, Wii, Xbox 360, and Nintendo 3DS.
+Captain America: Super Soldier is a 2011 third-person single-player action-adventure video game published by Sega for Nintendo DS, PlayStation 3, Wii, Xbox 360, and Nintendo 3DS.
 It is based on the film Captain America: The First Avenger.
-The story of the game takes place during the events of the film, telling Captain America's adventures against the Red Skull and HYDRA.
+The story of the game takes place during the events of the film, telling Captain America's adventures against the Red Skull and Hydra.

-HYDRA's castle appears in the game, as Captain America has to fight many henchmen, such as the infamous Iron Cross, the forces of HYDRA, and Red Skull.
+Hydra's castle appears in the game, as Captain America has to fight many henchmen, such as the infamous Iron Cross, the forces of Hydra, and Red Skull.
 Arnim Zola also appears in the game as players will have to stop his evil experiments.

 Chris Evans, Neal McDonough, Hayley Atwell, Sebastian Stan, Kenneth Choi and JJ Feild reprise their roles from the film.
 The version for iOS is titled Captain America: Sentinel of Liberty.

 Gameplay

 Captain America: Super Soldier combines a combat system inspired by the Batman: Arkham series with platforming elements.
 The character can use a variety of shield attacks that can be used to defeat enemies, solving puzzles, and climbing up walls.
 Captain America can also deploy a Tactical Vision that reveal the position of interactable surfaces.

 The controllable character can be upgraded through Intel points.
 Intel points can be collected by beating soldiers or retrieving items on the battlefield.